sjhalayka/bidirectional_path_tracer/README.md

-Cornell box done in glTF format, including such features as:
+Path tracer, including such features as:

 - Reflection and refraction
 - Chromatic aberration